top of page

 Directions

-Blind Baking: Unroll your pie crust and gently fit it in the pan.
-Line the pie crust with parchment paper or foil.
-Fill with either pie weights, dried beans or rice.
-Fill it to the top and bake for about 15 minutes, or until the edges of the crust are starting to brown.
-Then, remove it from the oven and carefully lift the parchment with the weights out of the pie.
-Discard the parchment (once cooled) and you can reuse the weights for another time.
+3. Blind Baking: Roll out your pie crust and place it carefully in the pan.
+Cover the crust with parchment paper or foil.
+Fill it completely with pie weights, dried beans, or rice.
+Bake for approximately 15 minutes, or until the crust's edges begin to brown.
+Remove the pan from the oven and let it cool for a few minutes.
+Then, gently lift out the parchment with the weights.
+Discard the parchment once it has cooled, and you can save the weights for future use.

-Layering your tart: Start with the tomato's, this can be in a circular, vertical or a horizontal layout.
-Then, add the onions, similar design to the tomato's.
-Sprinkle the diced peppers over the tomato and onions, then add the seasonings and herbs.
-Lastly, add decent size chunks of the goat cheese and sprinkle it over everything.
+6. Layering your tart: Begin with the tomatoes, arranging them in a circular, vertical, or horizontal pattern.
+Next, layer the onions in a similar style as the tomatoes.
+Scatter the diced peppers over the tomatoes and onions, followed by the seasonings and herbs.
+Finally, place sizable chunks of goat cheese and sprinkle them over the entire tart.

-Bake for about 50 minutes, or until the crust and the veggies are a gorgeous golden color.
+7. Bake at 375 degrees F for about 45-50 minutes, or until the crust and the veggies are a gorgeous golden color.
 The smell is amazing!

 Comments